Lamar County Bankruptcy

 Many clients from Lamar County choose to start with a virtual meeting, then come to my office only when paperwork needs to be signed or specific questions arise.
 Much of the information gathering and explanation can be handled over the phone or by video, which saves time and travel.

-Serving Clients From Lamar County
+Serving Lamar County Clients From Tuscaloosa

 Although my office is in Tuscaloosa, I regularly represent people who live and work in Lamar County.
 Clients tell me they appreciate having an attorney close enough to meet in person when needed, while still being able to handle most of the process remotely.